AddThis Social Bookmark Button

 MAIN Arrow to TravelTravel Arrow to USA Travel GuideUSA Arrow to California Tourist AttractionsCalifornia Arrow to Yosemite National Park Yosemite National Park

 One of America's first designated national parks, Yosemite spreads across 1,200 square miles in the Sierra Nevada region of eastern California.
 An extraordinary 95 percent of Yosemite is "designated Wilderness," which means that Congress has protected it from potentially damaging development.
-An estimated 3.5 million people visit the park each year.
+Backpackers in the High Sierra may be walking through wilderness that has never been seen by any human being.

 The closest regional airport to Yosemite is Fresno-Yosemite International, located about 1.5 hours from the park's South Entrance.
 Many visitors also fly into San Francisco International, Oakland International or San Jose International airports, all located about four hours from the park's Big Oak Flat Entrance.